Myrtle Beach Pavilion: History

-The first Pavilion that was built in 1908 was a one-story building that was part of Myrtle Beach's first hotel, the now long-gone Seaside Inn.
+The first Pavilion that was built in 1902 and expanded in 1908 was a one-story building that was part of Myrtle Beach's first hotel, the now long-gone Seaside Inn.
 It was destroyed by a fire, though the bricks from that site were later used in nearby Conway.
 The Pavilion was later rebuilt in 1923 as a two-story complex, expanded in 1938, which was hit with another fire in 1944 which burned the building to the ground.
 It was rebuilt for a third time out of poured concrete, opening in 1949, and had a large wooden dance floor which was located on the second floor along with a stage and grandstands.
+The Magic Attic was where people danced to beach music and later, when it was simply called The Attic, to other musical styles.

 The amusement park itself began development on the west side of Ocean Boulevard, across the street from the new Pavilion building in 1948.
 A traveling carnival had stopped in Conway, South Carolina for the annual Tobacco Festival, but soon found a permanent home across the street from the Pavilion.
 After the carnival signed an agreement with Myrtle Beach Farms, the Myrtle Beach Pavilion Amusement Park was born.
 Numerous acts such as ice skaters, bear acts, and talent shows were immediately brought in to supplement the carnival and also to help boost interest in the new "park."